rhdhorchestrator/serverless-workflows/best-practices.md

-> **🚨 Deprecation Notice: 🚨**
-> From Orchestrator release version 1.7, Workflow Types will be retired.
-All workflows will act as infrastructure workflows, and no workflow will act as an assesment workflow. <br>
-> Any reference to assessment workflows in this document will be obsolete.

 # Best practices when creating a workflow
 A workflow should be developed in accordance with the guidelines outlined in the [Serverless Workflow definitions][1] documentation.